back to the MAIN INDEX

 (1791 - 1863)

-Giuseppe Belli (full name: Giuseppe Francesco Antonio Maria Gioachino Raimondo Belli) is considered the most traditional and influential among roman dialect authors, the one whose language style is credited as the most genuine.
+Giuseppe Gioachino Belli (full name: Giuseppe Francesco Antonio Maria Gioachino Raimondo Belli) is considered the most traditional and influential among roman dialect authors, the one whose language style is credited as the most genuine and fully mature, although he also wrote verses in Italian.

-Between 1824 and 1846 he wrote over 2,200 sonnets, each of which is a faithful picture of what Rome was like in the early 19th century, seen through the eyes of a commoner.
+Between 1828 and 1846 he composed over 2,200 sonnets, each of which is a faithful picture of what Rome was like in the early 19th century, seen through the eyes of a commoner.

-The very first words of his introduction leave no doubt about his literary intentions: « I have decided to leave a monument of what the common people of Rome are today... ».
+The very first words of his introduction leave no doubt about his literary intentions: « I have decided to leave a monument featuring what the common people of Rome are today...».

 His opinion about the social structure of his time was strongly critical.

 In those days the pope still ruled the city as a king; a few idle aristocrats and a rather arrogant clergy represented the high class, whose social power had already lost any historical or moral justification.
-At the opposite end of Rome's social ranking were the common people, the mob, fanatical and superstitious, whose only entertainments were the frequent sumptuous public celebrations held to hail and glorify the leading class, and the even more frequent public executions (one of the executioners even became a famous roman character, see When Mastro Titta Crossed The Bridge in the Curious and Unusual section).
+At the opposite end of Rome's social ranking were the common people, the mob, fanatical and superstitious, whose only entertainments were the frequent sumptuous public celebrations held to hail and glorify the leading class, and the even more frequent public executions (one of the executioners even became a famous roman character, see Curious and Unusual, page 9).

 Belli wrote:

-This was still his opinion when, at the age of 70, he wrote: « [dialect] is not Rome's own tongue, but that of its rough and blunderous people », referring to it in terms of « bare, mean and also rude language ».
+This was still his opinion when, at the age of 70, he wrote about Roman dialect: «...it is not Rome's own tongue, but that of its rough and blunderous people », referring to it in terms of « bare, mean and also rude language », yet observing: «...these are the people, and it is them who I copy ».

-Such snobbish haughtiness towards society and his pessimistic view of human life, into which his bitter satire sinks its roots, can be explained by his long and at times troubled life, during which he survived his younger brothers and a sister, his wife, a daughter, a daughter-in-law and even a number of grand-children.
+Such snobbish haughtiness towards society, and his pessimistic view of human life, into which his bitter satire sinks its roots, can be explained by his long and at times troubled life, during which he survived both his younger brothers and a sister, then his wife, a daughter, a daughter-in-law and even a number of grand-children.

-His health was not very good, nor was his financial situation, having lost his job in 1826 and not having worked again up to 1841.
+His health, though, was not very good, nor was his financial situation, having quit his job in 1826 and not having worked again up to 1841.
 He suffered from a number of physical problems, including a nervous breakdown that struck him after his wife's death when, covered with debts, he had to sell his own furniture and radically change his lifestyle.

-During his mature years, Belli was also deeply touched by the changes in Rome's society: he had already abandoned his critical attitude towards papacy when, in 1849, the people upthrew the pope founding the short-living Roman Republic, the first important step towards the fall of the Papal State in 1870 (which Belli, though, did not witness, having died eight years before): « ...the people around me have changed so much that it seems as if I had turned into a stranger in Rome, or as if I were no longer living in Rome. » (1850).
+During his mature years, Belli was also deeply touched by the changes in Rome's society.
+When in 1849 Pius IX fled to Gaeta following the uprising of the the people, and the short-living Roman Republic was declared, the poet had already abandoned his critical attitude towards papacy: «...the people around me have changed so much that it seems as if I had turned into a stranger in Rome, or as if I were no longer living in Rome. » (1850). stamps issued for the bicentennary of Belli's birth (below left) and

 TO THEIR POET